LennardKrause/xrdPlanner/README.md

 > - A new parameter was added to allow for detector screen padding (plo.plot_padding), default is 0.

 ## Latest updates:
+  - 2025-03-04 Update: Allowed smaller pixels in the detector-db editor (thanks tjalb).
-  - 2025-03-04 Update: Added pxrd ghost lines to play with and compare the scattering using different parameters.
+  - 2025-03-04 Update: Added pxrd ghost lines to play with and compare the scattering using different parameters (they are not perfect, don't scare them away!).
   - 2025-03-04 Update: Made some improvements to the highlighting.
   - 2025-03-04 Update: Trained most sub-windows to remember their place.
   - 2025-03-04 Update: Started to declutter the code.